Please fill out the following form to submit a Request for Quote to any of the following companies listed on CO2 Lasers .

 It is a molecular gas laser type.

-Active medium: A mixture of CO2 , N2 and helium or water vapor is used as an active medium.
+Active medium: A mixture of CO2, N2, and helium or water vapor serves as the active medium.

 Principle of Carbon Dioxide Lasers

-The active medium in the laser consists of a gas mixture of nitrogen (N2), helium (He), and carbon dioxide (CO2).
-Laser transitions occur between the vibrational states of the carbon dioxide molecules.
+The active medium comprises a gas mixture of nitrogen (N2), helium (He), and carbon dioxide (CO2).
+Laser transitions occur between the carbon dioxide molecules' vibrational states.

 Components of Carbon Dioxide Lasers

-Carbon dioxide lasers consist of three main components: the gain medium, the energy source (or pump), and the optical resonator.
-The pump delivers energy to the gain medium, which amplifies it.
-This energy is then converted into light.
-The optical resonator reflects this light, and the reflected light is emitted as the final output beam.
+Carbon dioxide lasers include three main parts: the gain medium, the energy source (or pump), and the optical resonator.
+The pump delivers energy to the gain medium, which is amplified.
+This energy is converted into light, which the optical resonator reflects, eventually emitting it as the final output beam.

 Electrical Current

-The laser pump is powered by electrical current, which energizes the gas medium.
+The laser pump operates on electrical current, which energizes the gas medium.

 Mixture of Gasses

-The gain medium in a carbon dioxide laser is comprised of a gas mixture including carbon dioxide, nitrogen, hydrogen, and helium.
-Although the proportions can vary based on the laser’s application, nitrogen, carbon dioxide, and helium are the primary components.
-A common ratio for the gas mixture is 1 part nitrogen, 1 part carbon dioxide, and 8 parts helium.
+The gain medium in a CO2 laser consists of a gas mixture including carbon dioxide, nitrogen, hydrogen, and helium.
+Proportions vary based on the laser’s use, but nitrogen, carbon dioxide, and helium are primary.
+Typically, the gas mixture ratio is 1 part nitrogen, 1 part carbon dioxide, and 8 parts helium.

 Specialized Optical Resonator

-Carbon dioxide lasers function exclusively within the infrared spectrum and are capable of delivering high power outputs.
-Due to this, their optical components are usually crafted from specialized and often costly materials, such as germanium, zinc selenide, silver, gold, and diamond.
+Carbon dioxide lasers operate solely within the infrared spectrum and can deliver high power outputs.
+Therefore, their optical components are often made from specialized and expensive materials such as germanium, zinc selenide, silver, gold, and diamond.

 Chapter 2: What are the various types of carbon dioxide lasers?